dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/port-edmx.md

 You would now remove the EF6 model from your application.

 It is fine to leave the EF6 NuGet package (EntityFramework) installed, as EF Core and EF6 can be used side-by-side in the same application.
-However, if you aren't intending to use EF6 in any areas of your application, then uninstalling the package will help give compile errors on pieces of code that need attention.
+However, if you aren't intending to use EF6 in any areas of your application, then uninstalling the package will help focus compiler errors on pieces of code that need attention.

 ## Update your code